-- tighten all cable connections, terminals and plugs in all connectors and verify the earth connection; - verify the correctness of the electric supply in accordance with the information on the rating plate of the device; - verify the installation's protection against electric shock; - check the correct installation of the flowmeter in the pipeline (no play, gaps); - if no defects or damage are found in the installation, fill the pipeline with liquid and verify its tightness.
+verify the correctness of the electric supply in accordance with the information on the rating plate of the device:

+verify the installation's protection against electric shock;

+check the correct installation of the flowmeter in the pipeline (no play, gaps);

+if no defects or damage are found in the installation, fill the pipeline with liquid and verify its tightness.
 After a short flushing, switch the system on-off-on and start the measurement.